lyserio/express-billing-block/README.md

 	secretKey: "sk_live_xxxxxxxxxxxxxxxxxxxxxxx",
 	publicKey: "pk_live_xxxxxxxxxxxxxxxxxxxxxxx",
 	upgradable: true, // Will offer a popup to upgrade plans
+	accountPath: '/account', // So the redirects don't fail
 	sendMail: (subject, text, email) => {
 		// Send a mail with the library of your choice
 		// For upgrades, card changes, etc...